Skip to content

 SettingEnv VarDescription

-whatsapp.accessTokenWHATSAPP_ACCESS_TOKENCloud API access token
+whatsapp.accessTokenWHATSAPP_ACCESS_TOKENCloud API access token (stored in vault)

 whatsapp.phoneNumberIdWHATSAPP_PHONE_NUMBER_IDPhone Number ID from Meta

-whatsapp.verifyTokenWHATSAPP_VERIFY_TOKENWebhook verify token (default: assistant-whatsapp-verify)
+whatsapp.verifyTokenWHATSAPP_VERIFY_TOKENWebhook verify token (default: octipus-whatsapp-verify)

-whatsapp.appSecretWHATSAPP_APP_SECRETMeta App Secret for signature verification
+whatsapp.appSecretWHATSAPP_APP_SECRETMeta App Secret for signature verification (stored in vault)

 whatsapp.businessAccountIdWHATSAPP_BUSINESS_ACCOUNT_IDBusiness Account ID (optional)